FranceLim/sqlalchemy-challenge/README.md

     - For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

+# Note
+I was not able to fully complete this assignment.
+The app.py is missing.